ricaun/DuinoCoinI2C/README.md

 If the Serial is enable on your mcu, you could send the I2C Address using the Serial Monitor.

-## ATtiny85
+## ATtiny85 - ATTinyCore

 You could use this code to generate a `ATtiny85` slave using the `http://drazzy.com/package_drazzy.com_index.json` boards on the Arduino IDE.

+Check the [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore/) project for more information.

 ### I2C pinOut